VSKP MENU

 Custom Audiences/ Lookalikes

 Facebook Custom Audiences is the granddaddy of co-op databases for ad targeting.
 The concept actually originated from services where merchants explicitly donated their data.
 Abacus was the most prominent: it was a targeting co-op where catalog retailers would share their customer credit card transactional data.
 Abacus would then sell back a high-intent prospect list that had been scored by a collective view of all the catalog retailers’ data.
-(Historical side note: Abacus was later acquired by online ad-serving company DoubleClick, which was later acquired by Google in 2007—which sparked some of the first major scrutiny of consumer privacy and market power in Internet platforms.
-Then the DoubleClick acquisition was key to scaling YouTube’s ad infrastructure.
-Oh, what tangled webs our ad tech acquisitions lead!)

-Shopify's early experimentations with its data network of opt-in conversion data appear to be heading down a similar path to Facebook Custom Audiences.
-Merchants can offer their customer data into the shared data warehouse, Shopify will create a custom list of customers who would be interested in your specific product, and you can then utilize that list with other advertising platforms (e.g., Facebook).
-Maybe one day, Shopify will have a place of its own to display the ads?
-For now, this is mostly used as an efficient way to create a leads list for retailers.
-To account for the impact of Apple’s new “privacy” rules, Shopify recently released Shopify Audiences, which allows merchants to port lookalike audiences directly into the ad platform of their choice.
-This matters because it means the merchant never receives direct access to the other merchant’s customer's data, but it can still be used to improve ad performance.
+Shopify's early experimentations with its data network of opt-in conversion data appears to be heading down a similar path to Facebook Custom Audiences.
+Merchants can offer their customer data into the shared data warehouse, Shopify will create a custom list of customers who would be interested in your specific product, and you can then utilize that list with other advertising platforms (e.g. Facebook).

 In-Store Marketing (Trade Marketing)